 [Connect to National Catholic Rural Life Conference Inventory]

 NATIONAL CATHOLIC SOCIAL ACTION CONFERENCE RECORDS, 1954-1970, 2.0 feet.

-Manuscripts, publications, and speaking engagement and subject files documenting Father Nugent's ministry to gay and lesbian Catholics.
+Correspondence, speaking engagement and subject files, and writings of a Salvatorian priest, documenting his ministry to gay and lesbian Catholics.

 O'HARA, EDWIN V., PAPERS, bulk 1920-1956 [16 reels microfilm].